 When the plugin is enabled, it adds a new UI Color Picker button () to your toolbar.
-Clicking this button opens the UI Color Picker dialog window where you have a few options to find the right color.
+Clicking this button opens the UI Color Picker dialog window where you find a color palette to help you choose the right color.

 For a start, you can click anywhere in the color palette to select a color.
-You can also choose from one of the pre-defined color sets and fine-tune as you see fit.
-Last but not least you can simply manually enter an RGB color code or the RGB and HSV values in appropriate fields.
+You can also choose one of the pre-defined color sets and fine-tune it as you see fit.
+Last but not least you can simply manually enter an RGB color code in the appropriate field.

 A nice feature of this tool is that it offers instant preview of the selected color, so testing your changes is really quick.